-with rice fields stretching from the coast to as high as 700 metres above sea level, where the terraces are reminiscent of amphitheatres.
-Besides rice, there are crops of coconuts, coffee, cacao, spices and tropical fruits.
+Regency is known as Bali’s ‘rice bowl’ – the most agriculturally productive region of the island, with rice fields stretching from the coast to as high as 700 metres above sea level, where the terraces are reminiscent of amphitheatres.
+Besides rice, there are crops of coconuts, coffee, cacao, spices and tropical fruits too.
 This area is also home to Mount Batukau (2276m), the higher slopes of which are alpine, with mountain streams, ferns, wildflowers, creepers and orchids, as well as the rare, black, leaf-eating monkey, the kijang (small forest deer), large butterflies and moths, flying lizards, the landak (porcupine) and the lubak (mongoose).
-It is also a bird watchers’ paradise, habitat of the Bali black eagle.
+Things to do in Tabanan include bird watching, it being the natural habitat of the Bali black eagle.